Funding Opportunities

 • NIH Institutes and Centres (ICs) highlight research priorities on their IC-specific websites.
 Many ICs offer ‘Email Update’ subscriptions.

-• Investigators are encouraged to read Funding Opportunity Announcements (FOA) of interest thoroughly and contact the appropriate scientific program staff at the Institute or Centre to discuss the relevancy and/or focus of their proposed research before developing an application.
+• Investigators are encouraged to read the Notice of Funding Opportunity (NOFO) of interest thoroughly and contact the appropriate scientific program staff at the Institute or Centre to discuss the relevancy and/or focus of their proposed research before developing an application.

 Types of Grant Programs

-NIH uses activity codes (e.g. R01, R43, etc.) to differentiate a wide variety of research-related programs.
-For an activity code overview, see NIH's types of grants programs.
+NIH uses Activity Codes (e.g. R01, R43, etc.) to differentiate a wide variety of research-related programs.
+See NIH's Funding Categories.

 NIH ICs may vary in the way they use activity codes; not all ICs accept applications for all types of grant programs, or they apply specialized eligibility criteria.